What are web push notifications?

 Web push thus makes launching an app just for push messaging a bad proposition for any business.
 It particularly addresses the pain of those businesses that have low transaction frequency (like insurance, loans etc), basically the ones which don’t necessarily need a mobile app at all.

 Web push doesn’t risk ending up in the spam folder.
 Neither it can be blocked by ad blockers.
 It shows right up on your browser even when the website is shut.
 In mobile, it shows up in the notification tray, just as app push notification, even when the browser is not running.

-4. Like email, it can be targeted on one-to-one basis
+4. Like email, it can be targeted on a one-to-one basis

-UX hacks- how to take permission for web push the right way
+UX hacks: Taking web push permissions the right way

 Default– When the user ignores by pressing ‘escape’ or by canceling the notification